risingwavelabs/risingwave/docs/developer/benchmark_tool/state_store.md

 ### Concurrency Number (`--concurrency-num`)

-- The concurrency number of each operation.
+- Concurrency number of each operation.
 Workloads of each concurrency are almost the same.
 - Default: 1

 ### Operation Types (`--benchmarks`)

 Comma-separated list of operations to run in the specified order.
 Following operations are supported:

-- `writebatch`: write N key/values in sequential key order in async mode
+- `writebatch`: write N key/values in sequential key order in async mode.
-- `getrandom`: read N times in random order
+- `getrandom`: read N times in random order.
-- `getseq`: read N times sequentially
+- `getseq`: read N times sequentially.
-- `prefixscanrandom`: prefix scan N times in random order
+- `prefixscanrandom`: prefix scan N times in random order.

 Example: `--benchmarks "writebatch,prefixscanrandom,getrandom"`